GermainGirndt/cloud_computing_project/README.md

 # Cloud Computing Project

+# TODOs

+- Find out why facerecognition yolo deployment doesn't work.
+We can't see the logs (?)
+- Test if changing the service name to "postgres" was enough to address it as host
+- Do the 'TODOs' in the files

 # Notes

 Under MacOS minio struggles to run (3-5 fallbacks in average), but it works eventually.
 In linux systems there's no such a problem.